ADVANCED DIRECTIVES PATIENT INFORMATION

 North Scottsdale Ambulatory Surgery Center Advance Directive Policy:

-If you have an advance directive, living will, and/or power of attorney please bring a copy to the facility to be placed in your medical record.
+If you have an executed advance directive, living will, and/or power of attorney please bring a copy to the facility on the day of surgery to be placed in your medical record.
+If you would like more information on advance directives please refer to information above or ask a staff member the day of your surgery.